Cross Laminate Timber

 Hybrid Structures:

-CLT can be integrated into hybrid structures, combining it with other materials to achieve optimal sustainability and structural solutions.
+LCLT can be integrated into hybrid structures, combining it with other materials to achieve optimal sustainability and structural solutions.